Soft Hands in Blackjack

 What are Soft Hands

-In brief, soft hands contain an ace and the reason why they are beneficial is that their total can be changed according to your needs.
-The ace is the most powerful card in the deck due to the fact that it can be counted as either one or eleven.
-This gives you the freedom to adjust the total of your hand so that you don’t bust.
+In brief, soft hands contain an ace, and they are beneficial because their total can be adjusted according to your needs.
+The ace is the most powerful card in the deck because it can be counted as either one or eleven.
+This flexibility allows you to adjust your hand’s total so that you don’t bust.

-As a matter of fact, when you have such a combination, you cannot exceed twenty-one by taking a hit which brings the needed peace of mind and lets you enjoy the game even more.
-For instance, if you have a soft 15 which consists of an ace and a four and you draw an eight, you would bust if it wasn’t for the ace.
+As a matter of fact, when you have such a combination, you cannot exceed twenty-one by taking a hit, which brings peace of mind and lets you enjoy the game even more.
+For instance, if you have a soft 15 that consists of an ace and a four, and you draw an eight, you would bust if it weren’t for the ace.

-For example, if you have an ace and a three, the dealer will refer to your hand as four or fourteen due to the fact that it is entirely up to you how the ace will be counted.
+For example, if you have an ace and a three, the dealer will refer to your hand as four or fourteen because it is entirely up to you how the ace will be counted.
 It is important to mention that two or more cards can form a soft hand.
-In other words, not only 2-card hands containing an ace are soft.
-If you hold 3-5-Ace, then you have soft 19.
+In other words, not only two-card hands containing an ace are soft.
+If you hold 3-5-Ace, you have soft 19.

 Strategy for Playing Soft Hands

-Since blackjack is a skill-based game, it gives you the opportunity to apply a strategy and this way decrease the house edge.
-Soft hands are no different than any other card combination in the game.
-They also require a proper approach and a strategy.
+Since blackjack is a skill-based game, it gives you the opportunity to apply strategy and thus decrease the house edge.
+Soft hands are no different from any other card combination in the game.
+They also require a proper approach and solid strategy.
 It is essential to know how to play them correctly if you want to make the most of every game.

-Let’s have a look at some of the soft hands which you can possibly get during the course of the game and how to tackle them successfully.
-It should be noted that in order to make the best possible decision, you should always take into account the dealer’s up card as after all, you compete with them.
+Let’s have a look at some of the soft hands you can encounter during the course of the game and how to tackle them successfully.
+It should be noted that, in order to make the best possible decision, you should always consider the dealer’s up card, as you are competing against them.

 Whenever you get a soft hand, you can choose from three options – to hit, stand, or double down.
-The first situation which we will consider is if you are dealt an ace and a two as your first two cards, forming a soft 13.
-In such cases, it is recommended to hit, unless the dealer’s up card is a five, or a six as then it is best to double down.
+The first situation we will consider is having an ace and a two as your first two cards, forming a soft 13.
+In such cases, it is recommended to hit unless the dealer’s up card is a five or a six, in which case it is best to double down.

-Let’s assume that this time you get soft 14, 15, or 16 hands and the dealer is waiting for your decision.
-In such cases, you should first remember that the strategy for these three hands is the same and that if the dealer has a four, a five, or a six, your best option will be to double down.
-If the dealer’s up card is any different, you should simply hit and hope for the best.
+Let’s assume that this time you receive a soft 14, 15, or 16 and the dealer is waiting for your decision.
+In such cases, remember that the strategy for these three hands is the same: if the dealer has a four, five, or six, your best option is to double down.
+If the dealer’s up card is anything else, you should simply hit and hope for the best.

-Another case which is worth discussing is when you have a soft 18 hand or in other words, if you have an ace and a seven.
-In such situations, you should always carefully consider the up card of the dealer as your best move strictly depends on it.
-Let’s assume that you happen to have a soft 18 hand when the dealer is showing a two, a seven, or an eight.
-In such cases, you should stand due to the fact that your hand has better chances of winning than the dealer’s.
+Another scenario worth discussing is when you have a soft 18, in other words, an ace and a seven.
+In such situations, you should always carefully consider the dealer’s up card, as your best move depends on it.
+Let’s assume you have a soft 18 and the dealer is showing a two, seven, or eight.
+In such cases, you should stand, as your hand has a better chance of winning than the dealer’s.

-If the dealer’s up card is from three through six, you should apply a different approach which is riskier.
-In such cases, perhaps your best move is to double down due to the fact that the croupier is in a weak position.
-Therefore, you have decent chances of winning and you should try to make the most of this situation by increasing your wager.
+If the dealer’s up card is between three and six, you should take a different, riskier approach.
+In this situation, your best move is to double down because the croupier is in a weak position.
+You have decent chances of winning, and you should try to make the most of the opportunity by increasing your wager.

-In general, doubling down should be performed whenever the dealer is in a seemingly unfavorable position and your hand is good.
-Such opportunities don’t occur too often and it is essential to know how to take advantage of them in order to make up for your previous losses.
+In general, doubling down should be performed whenever the dealer is in a seemingly unfavorable position and your hand is strong.
+Such opportunities don’t occur often, and it is essential to know how to take advantage of them to offset previous losses.

 For the rest of the cases – whenever the dealer has a nine, a ten, or an ace, it is recommended to simply hit.
-At first glance, hitting when you have a soft 18 seems inappropriate due to the fact that most players consider eighteen to be a fairly decent total.
-However, bearing in mind that the average winning hand in blackjack has been estimated to be 18.5 points, a total of eighteen is simply not enough to beat the dealer if they have a powerful card.
-Even though in order to improve your hand by hitting, you need to draw any of the three cards – an ace, a two, or a three and your chances of doing so aren’t high, it is still your best choice.
-In general, a soft 18 hand is a very tricky combination which puts you at risk.
+At first glance, hitting with a soft 18 may seem inappropriate because most players consider eighteen a fairly decent total.
+However, considering that the average winning hand in blackjack is estimated at 18.5 points, a total of eighteen is simply not enough to beat the dealer if they have a strong card.
+Even though you would need to draw one of only three cards—an ace, a two, or a three—to improve your hand, and the chances of doing so aren’t high, hitting is still your best choice.
+In general, a soft 18 hand is a very tricky combination that puts you at risk.

 But if you play multi-deck blackjack where the dealer stands on soft 17, you should stand regardless of the dealer’s up card.
-Provided that you play multi-deck blackjack where the dealer must hit soft 17 and you hold a soft 19, then it is again better to double down.
+If you play multi-deck blackjack where the dealer must hit on soft 17 and you hold a soft 19, it is again better to double down.

-Even if your soft 19 hand consists of more than two cards, you should double down when the dealer’s up card is a 6.
-However, some casinos allow players to double down only on their first two cards.
-So, if your soft 19 consists of three or more cards and doubling down is not an option, then your best option is to stand.
+Even if your soft 19 consists of more than two cards, you should double down when the dealer’s up card is a 6.
+However, some casinos only allow players to double down on their first two cards.
+So, if your soft 19 is made up of three or more cards and doubling down is not an option, your best move is to stand.

 Strategy for Soft Hands | |||||||||||